matslil/sisdel/sisdel.md

     - State machine
     - Declaratively
     - Logically, similar to Prolog
+* *Unambiguous*.
+If the code is not unambiguous, the compiler will generate a compile error and require that code is added to make it unambiguous.
+E.g. if the code can be parallelized but depending on how can give different results, than this will give a compiler error.

 The above together with some firm believes regarding language design is what has led to Sisdel.